econoalchemist/Whirlpool/01_Whirlpool-on-mobile.md

 - Advanced coin control
 - Seperate wallets for deposit, pre-mix, & post-mix bitcoin

 The Whirlpool implementation can be used directly from the mobile Samourai Wallet application without any additional configuration.
 However, if you are not using your own node then you are trusting someone else's.
 Using Samourai Wallet in connection with your own Dojo on the RoninDojo Tanto provides you with the most privacy conscience solution as you are not trusting someone else's node, you are using your own node.
-Every Bitcoin wallet, mobile or desktop, needs to gather information about wallet balances and transaction history from a Bitcoin node; it is best practice to use your own node but it is not a requirement.
+Every Bitcoin wallet, be it mobile or desktop, needs to gather information about wallet balances and transaction history from a Bitcoin node; it is best practice to use your own node but it is not a requirement as many wallet developers provide publicly accessible nodes.
 This section will demonstrate how to use Samourai Wallet without your own node as this is the simplest and fastest way to start.
 The other two methods covered in this guide build on these concepts and introduce the more advanced configuration of using your own node.

 ## Getting started
 Before you get started, it will help to have a [recovery sheet](https://samouraiwallet.com/recovery) or notebook to write your seed phrase and passphrase information.